Flight nurse: Certification process and skills

 While specific skills that may be performed by the flight nurse, or the scope of practice, are not universal across the globe or even the United States, the flight nurse or any critical care transport member must log a series of hours to progress within this role.

 According to the Association of Critical Care Transport (2020), critical care transport providers must document a minimum of 3,700 patient contact hours or have a minimum of 5 years' experience with direct patient care to have the necessary qualifications to act as a transport provider in addition to being a licensed RN in the state of transport.
-These providers must minimally have BLS or ACLS certifications.
+These providers must minimally have BLS or ACLS certifications (Nurse Journal Staff, 2023).

-The next step in progressing in this role is to obtain an Advanced Transport Certification including the CFRN and CTRN (ACCT,2020).
+The next step in progressing in this role is to obtain an Advanced Transport Certification including the CFRN and CTRN (ACCT,2 020).
 This certification allows the nurse to provide a higher and more inclusive level of care.

-After two years of critical care transport experience, the nurse can become a Critical Care Transport Provider (ACCT, 2020).
-This allows the nurse to assume the role as a primary caregiver for the patient who is being transferred.
+After two years of critical care transport experience, the nurse can become a critical care transport provider (ACCT, 2020).
+This allows the nurse to assume the role of primary caregiver for the patient who is being transferred.

-By allowing the nurse to assume the role as a primary caregiver during critical care transport, the nurse is afforded more autonomy and a wider scope of practice.
-Each state and each country have own scope of practice for the critical care transport, or flight nurse.
-Based on skills that the nurse has trained in they may perform tasks such as intubation, thoracostomy with or without mechanical ventilation, chest tube placement, management of cardiovascular devices such as Extracorporeal Membrane Oxygenation (ECMO) or Ventricular Assist Devices (VADs), in-flight ultrasound, and initiation of pharmacological interventions (ACCT,2020).
-These skills may only be performed by the nurse who is practicing within their scope of practice and who has trained to competently complete these skills.
+By allowing the nurse to assume the role of primary caregiver during critical care transport, the nurse is afforded more autonomy and a wider scope of practice.
+Each state and each country has its own scope of practice for the critical care transporter, or flight nurse.
+Based on skills that the nurse has trained in, they may perform tasks such as intubation, thoracostomy with or without mechanical ventilation, chest tube placement, management of cardiovascular devices such as Extracorporeal Membrane Oxygenation (ECMO) or Ventricular Assist Devices (VADs), in-flight ultrasound, and initiation of pharmacological interventions (ACC T, 2020).
+These skills may only be performed by the nurse, who is practicing within their scope of practice and who is trained to competently complete these skills.